 - Your Clipper Card can be used for other transportation agencies if you add funds or other passes to the card.
 These will still be valid even after you have left De Anza.

 Eco Pass VTA Routes to De Anza

-When used with a valid DASB card, the VTA Eco Pass sticker provides all De Anza students unlimited rides on Santa Clara Valley Transportation Authority (VTA) buses and light rail for the duration of a quarter term.
+The VTA Eco Pass provides all De Anza students unlimited rides on Santa Clara Valley Transportation Authority (VTA) buses and light rail within Santa Clara County for the duration of a quarter term.
 The Eco Pass is valid only for VTA services within Santa Clara County.

 Currently seven bus lines — VTA routes 23, 25, 51, 53, 54, 55 and new 323 — stop at De Anza.
 Routes 51, 53, 54 and 55 connect to the Sunnyvale Caltrain Station.
 Route 51 connects to the Mountain View Caltrain Station.

 If there's no easy route for you to commute by bus to school, you can still take advantage of the Eco Pass on weekends or any other convenient time.

 How to Use Your Clipper Card

 The Clipper Card for your Eco Pass is a proximity card.

 To use it, locate the Clipper Card reader at the entrance of the transit vehicle, fare gates or station and hold your card flat against the Clipper logo until you hear a beep or the gates open.

 We highly recommended that you register your Clipper Card with Metropolitan Transportation Commission, especially if you think you might add value and other passes besides the Eco Pass (BART, CalTrain, Muni, etc.).